180 or 240 ECTS - Ph.D. degree

 The objective of PhD studies is to provide students with training in science and research and prepare them for independent work in a chosen field.
 That includes training in preparation and implementation of research, processing and interpretation of research findings, presentation and discussion of their research, and publication in international peer-reviewed journals.

-Rolling admissions, but applicants must have an agreement with a supervisor before submitting an application and research proposal.
+Admissions is rolling, but applicants must have an agreement with a supervisor before submitting an application and research proposal.

 Further information in the Course Catalogue.